chenhaotian/Truth-Finding/README.md

 ## Illustrations

-=="Website A claims that person B has a tank parking in the garage."==
+**"Website A claims that person B has a tank parking in the garage."**

 Website A is an "information source", person B is an "entity" and "has a tank parking in the garage" is an "attribute", they together form a claim: